Get 50% off your partner's consultation fee when you purchase a consultation.

 service-icons

-We Send Your Prescription to Your Pharmacy
+Prescription Sent To Your Pharmacy

 We’ll send your prescription to a nearby pharmacy if treatment is needed.
 The CareMD makes it easy to receive or refill prescription medications.